Chaklader/SignalSyncPro/papers/PAPER_1.md

 2. Copy table from the table MarkDown file and add it to the paper without deleteing the original table.

+3. Add the respective tables in the TODO sections

 ---

 ---